 -Amy Palmer, local student and guest author

 "Something Must Be Done: Bold Women of Lexington" tells the stories of Lexington citizens who fought for what they believed in - whether it was British taxation, voting rights, or the institution of slavery.
+This exhibit is generously funded by Freedom's Way National Heritage Area and the Massachusetts Society of the Cincinnati.
 For more about the exhibit, visit our current exhibits page.

 Find out more about suffrage bluebirds and get your own Bluebird of Hope here.